a-gondolkodas-orome/durer-jatekok/README.md

 ### Game end, determining winner

-When ending the turn, specify the game state with an object `{ nextBoard, isGameEnd: false }` or `{ nextBoard, isGameEnd: true, winnerIndex: null/0/1 }`

-If the winner can be determined from who moved last before the game ended, it is enough to pass `winnerIndex: null`.
+`events.endGame({ winnerIndex })` or if the winner can be determined from who moved last before the game ended, no need to specify winnerIndex.

-`events.endTurn` should be called with this and also `getGameStateAfterAiTurn` should return such an object.

 ## Things to look out for